wp-plugins/igumbi-online-booking/readme.txt

 = Which languages do you support? =

-The online booking tool is available in German, English, Greek, Russian, Spanish and Dutch.
+The online booking tool is available in German, English, Greek, Italian, Russian, Spanish, Dutch, Czech and Polish.
 Bear in Mind that you will need to translate the product names and descriptions and the productcategory descriptions into all the languages you want to support via the igumbi backend [Hotel data > Translations].
-If you require other languages we can integrate it if you are willing to help with the translation: there are around 100 words/phrases in the booking tool.
+If you require other languages, we can integrate them if you are willing to help with the translation: there are around 100 words/phrases in the booking tool.
 We support UTF8, so Asian languages should not be a problem.

 = The booking tool uses Javascript, what if there are conflicts (typically image gallery)? =

 The booking tool uses jQuery but has the "$" mapped to the "$igu" function.
 This is the one we use for the Javascript calls.
 We have tested extensively with other sites and javascript libraries.
 However the web is vast: So if you do encounter an issue, we are very eager to fix it.
 Please [let us know it](http://www.igumbi.com/de/kontakt).

 == Changelog ==
+= 1.4 =
+ * Added Czech and Polish Language, language code cz,pl

 = 1.3 =
  * Added Dutch Language, language code nl